sunxin3/thinkcloud2/thinkcloud/doc/development_guide.md

 The command "server-model" would be mapped to "do_server_model" subroutine in the extension file.
-The same thing, the command "server-model-list" wold be mapped to "do_server_model-list" suroutine in the extension file.
+The same thing, the command "server-model-list" wold be mapped to "do_server_model_list" suroutine in the extension file.

 That's all.
 If all are right.
 Then you try the command:
 ```shell